ianhoangdev/neuroDB/README.md

 - TailwindCSS for styling
 - IndexedDB for local storage
 - PDF.js for PDF processing
-- TensorFlow.js for semantic search
+- Hugging Face Transformers for semantic search

 ## Getting Started